mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 # It takes a value defined in IANA (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
 # like `Europe/Paris`
 #
-# A special value `Local` can be used to use server local time zone.
+# A special value `Local` can be used to use the server's local time zone.
 #
 [ time_zone: <string> | default = Local ]

-# CEEMS API server is capable of creating DB backups using SQLite backup API.
+# The CEEMS API server is capable of creating database backups using the SQLite backup API.
 Created
-# DB backups will be saved to this path.
-NOTE that for huge DBs, this backup can take
+# database backups will be saved to this path.
+NOTE that for huge databases, this backup can take
 # a considerable amount of time.
 #
 # Use a different disk device than `ceems_api_server.data.path` to achieve